xwmario/Warez/README.md

 **[`^        back to top        ^`](#)**

-## Academic Papers & Material
+## Academic Papers (white papers)
-- [Academic Torrents](http://academictorrents.com/) - A Community-Maintained Distributed Repository for researchers, by researchers.
-Making 32.66TB of research data available!
+- [Academic Torrents](http://academictorrents.com/) - (**no https** (!)) - A Community-Maintained Distributed Repository for researchers, by researchers.
 - [BookSC](http://booksc.org/) - The world's largest scientific articles store.
 50,000,000+ articles for free.
-- [LibGen](http://libgen.io/) - search engine for articles and books on various topics, which allows free access to content that is otherwise paywalled or not digitized elsewhere
+- [LibGen](http://libgen.io/) - [(mirror)](http://gen.lib.rus.ec/) - Search engine for articles and books on various topics, which allows free access to content that is otherwise paywalled or not digitized elsewhere.
+Blocked on some ISPs (needs VPN).
 - [PDF-Gigant](http://pdf-giant.com/) - Lots of different magazines.
-- [Sci-Hub](https://sci-hub.tw/) - The first pirate website in the world to provide mass and public access to tens of millions of research papers.
+- [Sci-Hub](https://sci-hub.tw/) - [Sci-hub automatically uploads articles to libgen](https://engineuring.wordpress.com/2017/07/02/some-facts-on-sci-hub-that-wikipedia-gets-wrong/) and provides public access to tens of millions of research papers.

 **[`^        back to top        ^`](#)**